No Products in the Cart

 - Always rehydrate after every workout by adding fluids to your recovery meal as well as through the hours following your workout.
 Also water is not enough.
 Be sure to take electrolytes or food containing sodium, chloride and other minerals to ensure that water is retained in your system.
 Finally drink beyond the point of thirst.

 Some great post-workout snacks include Greek yogurt with fruits and honey or a banana with peanut butter.
-Avocado toast with egg is a crowd favourite.
+Avocado toast with egg is a crowd favorite.
 Simple snacks such as nuts, dried fruits or trail mix are perfect for those on-the-go.
 Fruits such as apples and bananas are handy and would go well with nut butter.